philippesaade11/Scraping_Examples/README.md

 The pop up window is used to extract the reviews.

 The script also logs in to a google account so make sure to set the username and password inside the google_login function.
-This script is designed to be used continuously on a loop because it avoids recaptcha, being blocked as much as possible.
+This script is designed to be used continuously on a loop because it avoids recaptcha and blockage as much as possible.